xrander/Slu_experiment/spacing_experiment.md

 between the spacing treatments.

-This experiment is a long-term experiment to test the effect of four different spacing treatments 1m, 1.5m, 2m, and 2.5m across eight plots.
+This experiment is a long-term experiment to test the effect of four different spacing treatments 1m, 1.5m, 2m, and 2.5m across eight plots on basal area produced average diameter of stems in the stand.
 The experiment is designed such that two plots are assigned a treatment, in this case the plots.
 The plots are also of varying sizes.

 *The Design of the experiment using R*